 Thus encouraged, I invaded the legendary artsy town of Woodstock, New York in the summer of 2000 with the “Woodstock Night Gallery”.
 Once again, I startled a community.
 The Chamber of Commerce featured me on their home page: nobody else, just me.
 I was an important tourist attraction.
 In 2004, I tried Chelsea, New York City, with “Weapons of Mind Destruction”; but I received invisible press attention, my advertising campaign was hit and miss, and I had to leave town when the finances bleakened.

-Now I am over 65 years old and my maze-making career seems finished.
-It’s too difficult to keep the path in my head for the week of construction and my eye-hand coordination is no longer perfect enough to keep every line where it’s supposed to be.
+Now I am over 65 years old and my maze-making career is finished.
+It’s too difficult to keep the path in my head for the week of construction and my eye-hand coordination gets shaky on the small stuff, I can no longer keep every line where it’s supposed to be.
 I can always make decent sculptures and sand paintings, but my blacklight mazes(“my paintings are smarter than your paintings”) are now in limited supply.

 I can put you on the mailing list at firstname.lastname@example.org or email@example.com I have access to Apple’s FaceTime app, so you can see some of the art if we video chat.
 For now, I only have affordable($30 and $40) reproductions of two posters, 9/11/2 and 8/26/2, printed on genuine, long-lasting posterboard, not flimsy paper.